xyproto/kick/README.md

 A Go module and utility for generating kick drum audio samples.

+Includes one little program for generating kick drum samples based on settings and values and one little program for mutating sounds and generating samples.

 This is a bit experimental, and a work in progress!

 # Kick Drum Samples